blaugold/angular-firebase/README.md

 Firebase easier, the returned observables are extended with helper operators and aliases to snapshot methods.

-At the moment Auth and Database are almost completely implemented.
+At the moment Auth and Database are implemented.

 **[Reference](https://blaugold.github.io/angular-firebase/index.html)**